Ranchos of California: American era

 The Mexican–American War began on May 13, 1846 with a declaration of war by the United States of America.
-Action in California began with the Bear Flag Revolt on June 15, 1846, followed by the taking of Monterey on July 7, 1846, Los Angeles in August, the battle of San Pasqual on 06 Dec 1846, then retaking of Los Angeles in January 1847, which terminated the authority and jurisdiction of Mexican officials later that year.
+Action in California began with the taking of Monterey on July 7, 1846 (before knowledge of the declaration), Los Angeles in August, other battles in December, 1846, then retaking of Los Angeles in January, 1847, which terminated the authority and jurisdiction of Mexican officials later that year.
 Armed resistance ended in California with the Treaty of Cahuenga signed on January 13, 1847.
 The Treaty of Guadalupe Hidalgo, ending the Mexican War, was signed February 2, 1848 and California became a Territory of the United States.
 Between 1847 and 1849, California was run by the U.S. military.
 A constitutional convention met in Monterey in September 1849, and set up a state government.
 It operated for 10 months before California was admitted to the Union as the 31st State by the United States Congress, as part of the Compromise of 1850, enacted on September 9, 1850.

 Gold Rush

-While the end of the 1840s saw the close of Mexican control over Alta California, this period also marked the beginning of the rancheros’ greatest prosperity.
+While the end of the 1840s saw the close of Mexican control over Alta California, this period also marked the beginning of the rancheros' greatest prosperity.
 Cattle had been raised primarily for their hides and tallow, as there was no market for large quantities of beef, especially in the days prior to refrigeration, railroads or ice production.
 Demand dramatically changed with the onset of the Gold Rush, as thousands of miners and other fortune seekers flooded into northern California.
 These newcomers needed meat, and cattle prices soared with demand.
 The rancheros enjoyed the halcyon days of Hispanic California.